 What Happens if Markets Drop

-A mortgage payment that is comfortable when your portfolio is at full value may feel different after a 25% market decline.
+A mortgage payment that feels comfortable when your portfolio is at full value can feel different after a 25% market decline.
 The payment does not change, but your available resources do.
-If you are managing distributions from a declining portfolio to cover both properties, you may be selling assets at depressed prices to meet obligations you cannot defer.
+If you are funding both properties from a declining portfolio, you may end up selling assets at depressed prices to meet obligations you cannot defer.

-Before taking a mortgage, model the scenario where your portfolio drops by a meaningful amount in the first two years after the purchase.
-Can you continue to service both properties from income alone or from portfolio withdrawals at a rate that would not permanently impair your long-term plan?
-If the answer requires uncomfortable decisions, either the mortgage size, the total property carrying costs, or your liquid reserve cushion needs to be adjusted before you proceed.
+Before you take a mortgage, model a scenario where your portfolio drops meaningfully in the first two years after the purchase.
+Can you continue to service both properties from income alone or from portfolio withdrawals at a rate that does not permanently damage your long-term plan?
+If the answer requires uncomfortable decisions, either the mortgage size, the total carrying costs, or your liquid reserve cushion needs to be adjusted before you proceed.

 How Taxes and Insurance Affect Affordability

-The mortgage payment is only one component of the monthly cost, and it is often the most predictable one.
+The mortgage payment is only one piece of the monthly cost, and it is often the most predictable one.
 Property taxes and insurance are less predictable and have been rising in many markets.
-A second home mortgage that fits your plan today needs to fit it when insurance premiums are 30% or 40% higher and when the property tax bill reflects a reassessment at a higher value.
+A second home mortgage that fits your plan today needs to fit it when insurance premiums are 30% to 40% higher and when property tax bills reflect a higher reassessment.

-Build conservative assumptions for both taxes and insurance into your affordability model from the beginning.
-Use current actual costs rather than estimates where possible, and then apply an upward adjustment to reflect the realistic trajectory of those costs over the first five to ten years of ownership.
-A plan that is comfortable under those assumptions is more durable than one that depends on costs staying flat.
+Build conservative assumptions for both taxes and insurance into your affordability model from day one.
+Use current actual costs where possible and apply an upward adjustment to reflect the realistic trajectory of those costs over the first five to ten years.
+A plan that holds up under those assumptions is more durable than one that depends on costs staying flat.

-Also confirm the tax implications of the mortgage with your CPA.
-Mortgage interest on a second home may be deductible subject to the overall limits on home mortgage interest deductions, but the benefit depends on whether you itemize deductions and where your total deductible expenses land relative to the standard deduction.
+Also confirm the tax implications of the mortgage with your CPA or tax planning and preparation team.
+Mortgage interest on a second home may be deductible subject to the overall limits on home mortgage interest deductions, but the actual benefit depends on whether you itemize and where your total deductible expenses land relative to the standard deduction.
+If your second home is in another state, our piece on taxes when moving states in retirement covers related issues.

 Exit Plan if You Sell Within a Few Years

 Real estate is a transaction-heavy asset.
-Buying costs, including a down payment, closing costs, appraisal, and initial setup, typically represent 3% to 5% of the purchase price.
+Buying costs, including down payment, closing costs, appraisal, and initial setup, typically run 3% to 5% of the purchase price.
 Selling costs, including commissions, closing costs, and preparation, typically run 7% to 10% of the sale price.
-A second home purchased with a mortgage that is sold within two or three years may generate a financial loss even if the property maintained its value, simply because of transaction costs.
+A second home bought with a mortgage and sold within two or three years can produce a financial loss even if the property held its value, simply because of transaction costs.

-If there is a meaningful possibility you would want to sell within a short window, factor that into how you structure the financing.
-A higher down payment reduces the mortgage balance and increases equity available to absorb transaction costs.
+If there is a real chance you might sell within a short window, factor that into how you structure the financing.
+A higher down payment lowers the mortgage balance and increases equity available to absorb transaction costs.
 A shorter loan term builds equity faster.
-And an honest assessment of your likelihood of staying in the property long enough for the transaction costs to make sense belongs in the decision before you sign, not after you are in it.
+And an honest assessment of how long you are likely to stay belongs in the decision before you sign, not after.
+If you are weighing rental use as a backup plan, our article on should retirees own rental property digs into the tradeoffs.

 FAQs

 It can be, but it is not impossible.
-The challenge is documentation rather than eligibility.
-Lenders are accustomed to verifying income through pay stubs and W-2s.
+The challenge is documentation, not eligibility.
+Lenders are used to verifying income through pay stubs and W-2s.
 Retirement income sources, including Social Security, pension distributions, IRA withdrawals, and portfolio-based income, require different documentation and sometimes more explanation.
-Working with a mortgage professional who regularly serves retirement-age borrowers, or one recommended by your financial advisor, can smooth the process significantly.
-Applying with strong credit, substantial documented liquid reserves, and a clean picture of all income sources puts you in the best position.
+Working with a mortgage professional who serves retirement-age borrowers, or one recommended by your financial advisor, can smooth the process.
+Strong credit, substantial documented reserves, and a clean picture of all income sources put you in the best position.

-A shorter term, such as a 15-year mortgage, builds equity faster and carries a lower total interest cost, but it also requires a meaningfully higher monthly payment.
-A 30-year mortgage spreads the payment over a longer period and reduces the monthly obligation, but extends the debt into your late retirement years.
-For most retirees, the relevant question is not which term is theoretically better but which monthly payment fits within your income plan with a comfortable margin.
-If the 15-year payment fits your plan without creating cash flow strain, it reduces total cost.
-If it creates meaningful budget pressure, the lower payment of a 30-year term may be the more practical choice, even with higher total interest.
+A shorter term, like a 15-year mortgage, builds equity faster and lowers total interest cost, but it requires a meaningfully higher monthly payment.
+A 30-year mortgage spreads the payment over longer and reduces the monthly obligation, but extends the debt into your later retirement years.
+The relevant question is not which term is theoretically better but which monthly payment fits your income plan with a comfortable margin.
+If a 15-year payment fits your plan without strain, it reduces total cost.
+If it creates real budget pressure, the lower payment of a 30-year term may be the more practical choice, even with higher total interest.

 Lenders typically require a minimum of 10% down for a second home, compared to as low as 3% to 5% for a primary residence.
-Many lenders require 20% or more to avoid private mortgage insurance requirements or to qualify at the most favorable rates.
-In practice, many retirees purchasing a second home put down 25% to 40% or more, both to reduce the monthly payment and to meet lender reserve requirements after closing.
-A larger down payment also increases the equity buffer that protects you if values decline and you need to sell within a shorter time frame than originally planned.
+Many lenders require 20% or more to avoid private mortgage insurance or to qualify at the most favorable rates.
+In practice, many retirees buying a second home put down 25% to 40% or more, both to lower the monthly payment and to meet lender reserve requirements after closing.
+A larger down payment also increases the equity buffer that protects you if values decline and you need to sell sooner than planned.

 Not always.
-Paying cash is the simplest move and eliminates monthly payment risk, but safety depends on what the full financial picture looks like after the purchase.
-A retiree with a large liquid portfolio who pays cash for a modest vacation property and still holds several years of expenses in accessible reserves is in a safe position.
-A retiree who depletes most of their liquid assets to pay cash and is left with two properties and a thin cushion is not, even though they carry no debt.
-The safest financial position is one that combines manageable obligations with adequate liquidity, not simply one that is debt-free.
+Paying cash is the simplest move and removes monthly payment risk.
+Safety depends on what your full picture looks like after the purchase.
+A retiree with a large liquid portfolio who pays cash for a modest vacation home and still holds several years of expenses in accessible reserves is in a safe position.
+A retiree who depletes most of their liquid assets to pay cash and is left with two properties and a thin cushion is not, even with no debt.
+The safest financial position combines manageable obligations with adequate liquidity, not just a debt-free balance sheet.

-By setting a hard minimum for liquid reserves before you commit to a purchase and not allowing the transaction to breach that minimum.
-Define in advance, with your advisor, how much liquid capital you need to maintain in accessible accounts regardless of what you own in real estate.
-That number should be enough to cover at least one to two years of combined living expenses across both properties plus a meaningful buffer for unexpected costs.
-If completing the purchase, whether all cash or with a down payment, would drop your liquid reserves below that threshold, either the purchase price needs to come down, the financing structure needs to change, or the timing needs to shift.
+Set a hard minimum for liquid reserves before you commit and do not let the transaction breach that minimum.
+Define in advance, with your advisor, how much liquid capital you need to keep in accessible accounts regardless of what you own in real estate.
+That number should cover at least one to two years of combined living expenses across both properties plus a meaningful buffer for unexpected costs.
+If completing the purchase, whether all cash or with a down payment, would drop your reserves below that threshold, the price needs to come down, the financing structure needs to change, or the timing needs to shift.

-Rental activity on a second home affects both your taxes and potentially your financing.
+Rental activity affects both your taxes and potentially your financing.
 On the tax side, rental income is taxable, and the allocation of deductions between rental and personal use depends on how many days each category applies during the year.
-On the financing side, some mortgage programs for second homes include restrictions on rental frequency.
-A property that is rented for more than a certain number of days may be reclassified by the lender as an investment property rather than a second home, which carries different loan terms and qualification requirements.
-If rental income is part of your plan for the property, discuss the specific mortgage product with your lender before closing to confirm the terms are compatible with your intended use.
+On the financing side, some second home mortgage programs include restrictions on rental frequency.
+A property rented for more than a certain number of days may be reclassified by the lender as an investment property rather than a second home, which carries different loan terms and qualification requirements.
+If rental income is part of your plan, talk to your lender about the specific mortgage product before closing to confirm the terms fit your intended use.

-A mortgage payment represents a fixed monthly obligation that typically needs to be funded from retirement income.
-If your income from Social Security, pension, or other fixed sources covers the payment without requiring portfolio withdrawals, the impact on your withdrawal plan is minimal.
-If the payment requires regular portfolio withdrawals to supplement fixed income, it increases your annual withdrawal rate, which affects the long-term sustainability of the portfolio.
+A mortgage payment is a fixed monthly obligation that usually has to be funded from retirement income.
+If your income from Social Security, pension, or other fixed sources covers the payment without portfolio withdrawals, the impact on your withdrawal plan is minimal.
+If the payment requires regular portfolio withdrawals to supplement fixed income, it raises your annual withdrawal rate, which affects long-term portfolio sustainability.
 Model the combined effect of the mortgage payment and all other carrying costs on your withdrawal rate before committing.
-A withdrawal rate that was designed to sustain your retirement for thirty years may look different when a second property adds $15,000 to $25,000 or more in annual obligations.
+A withdrawal rate built to last thirty years can look very different when a second property adds $15,000 to $25,000 or more in annual obligations.

-Begin collecting documentation well before you identify a specific property.
-Most lenders will want two years of tax returns, recent statements for all financial accounts including investment accounts, retirement accounts, and bank accounts, your Social Security award letter or recent benefit statement, pension distribution statements or annuity income documentation, a list of all current debts and monthly obligations, and proof of homeowners insurance on your primary residence.
-If you plan to use asset depletion methodology for income qualification, your lender will need detailed statements for the accounts being used in that calculation.
-Having these documents organized before you begin the application process reduces delays and improves your leverage as a buyer, since sellers and their agents pay attention to how quickly buyers can demonstrate financing readiness.
+Start collecting documentation well before you find a specific property.
+Most lenders will want two years of tax returns, recent statements for all financial accounts including investment, retirement, and bank accounts, your Social Security award letter or recent benefit statement, pension distribution statements or annuity income documentation, a list of all current debts and monthly obligations, and proof of homeowners insurance on your primary residence.
+If you plan to use asset depletion for income qualification, your lender will need detailed statements for the accounts in that calculation.
+Having these documents organized before you apply reduces delays and improves your leverage as a buyer, since sellers and their agents pay attention to how quickly buyers can prove financing readiness.

 A Calm Way to Decide